OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 #### Radare2 (iOS)

 [Radare2](https://github.com/radare/radare2 "Radare2") is a complete framework for reverse-engineering and analyzing binaries.
 The installation instructions can be found in the GitHub repository.
-To learn more on radare2 you may want to read the [official radare2 book](https://radare.gitbooks.io/radare2book/content/ "Radare2 book".
+To learn more on radare2 you may want to read the [official radare2 book](https://radare.gitbooks.io/radare2book/content/ "Radare2 book").

 ## Tools for Android